sabrinak26/2212-project/README.md

 ## **Editor Mode:**
  This software contains an editor mode to edit the metadata for the built-in points of interest (POIs) through a graphical interface.

-To access the editor mode, you must first log in by entering the following credentials into the login function located at the bottom of the start page or the top of the main page:
+To access the editor mode, you must first log in by entering the following credentials into the login function located at the top of the main page:

 - **Username:** Admin